StackStorm-Exchange/stackstorm-foreman/README.md

 The basic example is great and allows for quick testing from the commandline and/or one-off commands in a workflow.
-However, specifying the same connection information over/over can become tedious and repetitive, luckyily there is a better way.
+However, specifying the same connection information over/over can become tedious and repetitive, luckily there is a better way.

 ## <a name="UsageConfig"></a> Usage - Config Connection